markmnl/fmsg/README.md

 A key motivation for msgr is to replace email keeping the good parts (like the ability to send an unsolicited message directly to an address); cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways); and, designing for a modern Internet where messages may be between machines or people or combination thereof.
 The high level objectives of msgr are:

-•	ownership and control – messages are exchanged at the host level
+* Ownership and control – messages are exchanged at the host level
-•	verifiable – peers can verify messages are "as written"
+* Verifiable – peers can verify messages are "as written"
-•	usability – user experiences can utilise the structured hierarchy of messages
+* Usability – user experiences can utilise the structured hierarchy of messages
-•	extensibility – hosts can advertise complementary features avaliable
+* Extensibility – hosts can advertise complementary features avaliable

 Overall; msgr aims to be an efficient, secure and extensible messaging system with ownership and control at the host level.